-OAS performed archaeological monitoring during the digging of a trench adjacent to the northeast corner of the Fine Arts Building in Santa Fe, New Mexico, for the purpose of exposing the basement wall in a problem area of water penetration (Hannaford 1997).
+OAS performed archaeological monitoring during the digging of a trench adjacent to the northeast corner of the second second second in Santa Fe, New Mexico, for the purpose of exposing the basement wall in a problem area of water penetration (Hannaford 1997).
 The dark humus soil contained a moderate quantity of butchered animal bone and pottery fragments.
 Pottery types included a minority of Santa Fe Black-onwhite sherds from a prehistoric component, but mainly Historic period types representative of the Spanish Colonial and Fort Marcy periods.
 The deposits were thoroughly mixed with modern glass and plastic throughout the deposit.
-The fill was characterized as domestic refuse, with construction refuse limited to the probable Fort Marcy Military Reservation concrete fragments deposited in the foundation trench of the Fine Arts Building.
+The fill was characterized as domestic refuse, with construction refuse limited to the probable Fort Marcy Military Reservation concrete fragments deposited in the foundation trench of

 The small segments of undisturbed fill in the northeast and southeast corners of the excavation revealed the presence of domestic refuse at least 1.15 m in depth.

-OAS conducted additional archaeological investigations at LA 930 under NMCRIS 91060 in advance of the replacement of runoff drainage lines for the Museum of Fine Arts along Palace and Lincoln Avenues (Hannaford 2005).
-The hand excavation of four test units and the monitoring of 23 m of hand-dug drainage trenches on the east and south sides of the Museum of Fine Arts Excavation revealed evidence of intact cultural deposits dating to the Spanish Colonial era and the Fort Marcy Military Reservation occupation of the locale.
-Artifact assemblages included chipped stone material, prehistoric and historic period ceramics, fauna! remains, and Euroamerican ceramics.
+OAS conducted additional archaeological investigations at LA 930 under NMCRIS 91060 in advance of the replacement of runoff drainage lines for the

+(Hannaford 2005).
+The hand excavation of four test units and the monitoring of 23 m of hand-dug drainage trenches on the east and south sides of Excavation Excavation revealed evidence of intact cultural deposits dating to the Spanish Colonial era and the Fort Marcy Military Reservation occupation of the locale.
+Artifact assemblages included chipped stone material, prehistoric and historic period ceramics, faunal remains, and Euroamerican ceramics.
 Most of the artifacts were from disturbed contexts.
-All of the intact cultural resources were preserved in place, and proposed drainage ditches were rerouted along the disturbed foundations of the MFA building to the road by way of previously dug utility trenches.
+All of the intact cultural resources were preserved in place, and proposed drainage ditches were rerouted along the disturbed foundations of the Europeriod to the road by way of previously dug utility trenches.

-NMCRIS 112300 (Martinez 2008) involved monitoring the renovations to the East and West Sculpture Galleries at the New Mexico Museum of Art.
+NMCRIS 112300 (Martinez 2008) involved monitoring the renovations to the

+.
 The archaeologist monitored the hand excavation of the various foundations, pipe and utility trenches, window well improvements, and tree removal.
 Fill from the excavations was visually examined for temporally and functionally diagnostic artifacts from discrete time periods that might be indicative of undisturbed cultural deposits.
 No artifacts were collected from mixed or disturbed contexts.
 However, three features were identified: remnants of the footings of the Fort Marcy Military Reservation post quartermaster building documented by 1979-1980 excavations.
 The footings consisted of unshaped limestone blocks held together with mortar.
 Feature 1 consisted of a limestone foundation with lime and sand mortar, a minimal portion of a plastered wall, and the remnants of a joist of milled wood.
 Feature 2 was a small (15 by 15 cm) cobble of limestone just below (less than 20 cm) the gallery grade surface.
 Feature 3 was a limestone foundation remnant with lime and sand mortar.
 Soil strata was not described in the report.

-Located at the corner of West San Francisco St. and Galisteo St., this OAS investigation involved data recovery of a 3.4 m deep well in the basement of the Original Trading Post building (Williamson 1998).
+Located at the corner of an experimental sectors, this OAS investigation involved data recovery of a 3.4 m deep well in the basement of the an experimental sectors building (Williamson 1998).
 Fill within the well dates to as early as 1875, though the author suggests the well was likely cleaned out prior to being used for trash fill.